2022 Nobel Prize in Literature: International reactions

 Right after the Swedish Academy announced Ernaux as the recipient of the 2022 Nobel Prize in Literature, it immediately received numerous praises from literary societies and critics.
 Jacques Testard, from Fitzcarraldo Editions which publishes the English translations of her works, described her as "exceptional and unique" and a "very important feminist" writer of the contemporary times.
 "With her interest in memory and in writing a life", said Testard, "Proust is quite an obvious antecedent" for Ernaux.

 Despite her being unsparing with President Emmanuel Macron, pouring scorn on his background in banking and said his first term as president failed to advance the cause of French women, the politician continued congratulating her for her literary achievement, saying through Twitter: "Annie Ernaux has been writing for 50 years the novel of the collective and intimate memory of our country.
 Her voice is that of women's freedom, and the century's forgotten ones."

 Professor Ruth Cruickshank, who specialises in contemporary French fiction at Royal Holloway, University of London, said: "When a woman wins the Nobel Prize for Literature it is always great news.
 Thirteen dead and two living white French men (Le Clézio and Modiano) have been Nobel laureates since 1901...
 Ernaux explores memories of life experiences – both extraordinary and relatable – a backstreet abortion; failed affairs whether with a lover in Russia or a man 30 years younger; the death of her parents; breast cancer."
 American novelist Brandon Taylor joked about Ernaux's win, saying: "Cinema is back.
 Annie Ernaux is a Nobel laureate.
 Perhaps modernity is saved."
-David Levitz of the DW News, described her as "an obscure choice" than authors Salman Rushdie and Michel Houellebecq, despite being the favorite to win in 2021.
+David Levitz of the DW News, described her as "an obscure choice" compared to authors Salman Rushdie and Michel Houellebecq, despite being the favorite to win in 2021.